-Manual assessment of each account and post was selected over digital scraping, automated media scanning, or Al assisted technologies, to ensure we accounted for subtleties of language and presentation.
+Manual assessment of each account and post was selected over digital scraping, automated media scanning, or AI assisted technologies, to ensure we accounted for subtleties of language and presentation.
 Using a thematic analysis, we were interested in the use of grammar in the posts (specifically, the passive, middle, and active voice), the use of descriptive language (adjectives, attributive nouns, adverbs, metaphors, etc) in posts, and what we called "humanising" stories.
 As this is an investigation into the reporting styles and choices of the named outlets, we did not analyse the wording of any direct quotes of people interviewed or featured (for example, we did not assess the language of any politicians who were quoted), but we did analyse the words used by reporters featured in videos posted and the wording of all captions (except when directly quoting someone, such as a spokesperson).
-The analysis was solely restricted to what the six accounts posted to Instagram; we did

 The analysis was solely restricted to what the six accounts posted to Instagram; we did not assess any stories they linked back to on their primary platforms.
 We did not count posts about Israeli government spokespeople or Hamas spokespeople in the "humanising test".